howaboutdale/Pomodoro/README.md

                             IMAGE COMING SOON

-Then the wireframes for the app were put together:
+Then the wireframes for the app were put together using Excalidraw:

 <!-- ![image of the wireframes for the app](./resources/wire-frame.png)
 ![image of the wireframes for the app](./resources/Project_3,_Entry,_SignUp,_Login.png) -->